 We’re committed to sourcing our products from the UK

+As part of Aldi’s commitment to championing Great British quality, many of our products are sourced from the UK.
 In fact, our entire core range of fresh meat and milk is from British, Red Tractor approved farms.
 We are the market leader in the amount of fresh produce we sell which is British.

 The British Farming Charter

 Our commitment to British farmers is why we’ve signed up to the National Farmers Union (NFU) Back British Farming Charter.
 We want to meet our customer’s demand for British produce, and by supporting British farming we can become a more food secure nation – and not rely on imports.

 In return Aldi, as a retailer, can offer our customers the freshest British produce of the highest quality, every day, at the best price.

 Find out more on the NFU website.